 2. Coconut Candy

 Coconut candies are chewable, crunchy or candy-like and are easy to make snacks.
 Traditionally, they could be thinly grated and fried but in time the caramel initiative came in.
 Coconut candies also serve as desserts or treats.
 The creamy or golden-brown colour is dependent on the choice of adding water or not, respectively.
 With water, you can determine the caramelizing level.

 Chin chin is a crunchy snack made with well-prepared dough, flavoured and deep-fried.
 It could also be oven-baked.
 The size and shape of the snack are generally of individual preference.

 4. Akara (Bean Cakes)

 This is one of the most popular snacks/food in Nigeria.
 It is made from beans flour, spiced to taste and deep-fried into balls; they are taken with pap/custard, eaten with either plantain/yam/potato fries with stew.
-Whether or not as a roadside snack, it is best served hot; eaten alone or with bread, and of course accompanied with chilled fruit drink.
+Whether or not as a roadside snack, it is best served hot; eaten alone or with bread and of course accompanied with a chilled fruit drink.